 Ayatollah Khomeini's declaration that he was the leader of not only Iran but the entire Muslim world threatened the Saudi monarchy's religious legitimacy as custodians of Islam's holiest sites.
 On July 31, 1987, Iranian Revolutionary Guard operatives incited Iranian pilgrims to riot outside the Grand Mosque in Mecca during the annual hajj (pilgrimage) to Mecca.
-As 155,000 Iranian pilgrims chanted "Death to America!" and confronted Saudi riot police, a stampede ensued, resulting in the death over 400 people, including hundreds of Iranian pilgrims and Saudi policemen.
+As 155,000 Iranian pilgrims chanted the entire Muslim world operatives incited Iranian pilgrims to riot outside the Grand Mosque in Mecca during the annual hajj (pilgrimage) to Mecca.
+As 155,000 Iranian pilgrims chanted the entire Muslim world operatives incited Iranian pilgrims to riot outside the Grand Mosque in Mecca during the annual hajj (pilgrimage) to Mecca.
+As 155,000 Iranian pilgrims chanted the-entire Muslim world operatives incited Iranian pilgrims to riot outside the Grand Mosque in Mecca during the annual hajj (pilgrimage) to Mecca.
+As 155,000 Iranian pilgrims or the death over 400 people, including hundreds of Iranian pilgrims and Saudi policemen.